Mind-Interfaces/HACKATHON/README.md

 MusiCube leverages user interactions to influence the music generation process:

-- **Green Cube Collisions**: Upon colliding with a green cube, the musicgen model generates a music genre token such as soothing, guitar, rock, pop, and more.
-These tokens are collected in a prompt list that serves as the basis for music generation.
-For example, colliding with green cubes that generate tokens like soothing, guitar, and rock results in the prompt list [soothing, guitar, rock].
+- **Green Cube Collisions**: Every time a player collides with a green cube, a music genre token is generated.
+Tokens can range from "soothing" to "guitar", "rock", "pop", and more.
+These tokens are accumulated in a list, preparing a prompt for music generation.
+For instance, a sequence of collisions resulting in the tokens "soothing", "guitar", and "rock" would build a prompt list like [soothing, guitar, rock].
+Each green cube collision also adds 10 points to the player's score.

-- **Cyan Cube Collisions**: Colliding with a cyan cube removes the last token from the prompt list.
-This interaction allows users to fine-tune their music prompt.
+- **Cyan Cube Collisions**: A collision with a cyan cube signals the game to send the accumulated prompt list to the MusicGen model, initiating the generation of new background music based on the collected tokens.
+Successfully sending tokens to MusicGen through a cyan cube collision rewards the player with a bonus of 1000 points per token.

-## Scoring System
+## 🎖 Scoring System

-MusiCube incorporates a scoring system to gamify the experience:
+MusiCube introduces a dynamic scoring mechanism, adding a competitive edge to the musical journey:

-- Green cube collisions add points to the user's score, incentivizing interactions.
-- Cyan cube collisions subtract points, encouraging strategic decisions.
+- 🟢 **Green Cube**: Each collision earns you **10 points**.
+Collect music tokens and watch your score soar!
+- 🟦 **Cyan Cube**: Successfully send tokens to the AI and bag a whopping **1000 points**.
+Strategize and maximize your score!
+- ⚫ **Dark Cube**: Beware!
+Colliding with these cubes will cause you to lose all tokens and cost you a life.
+But fear not, you start with **9 lives**.
+Strive for that high score!

 ## Music Generation and Playback

 The accumulated prompt list is sent to the musicgen model after a series of collisions.
 The model then generates music based on the provided prompts.
 The resulting composition is played in a loop until a new prompt is constructed through further interactions.